Quick summary

 Are some of your files not showing on your USB flash drive?
 Have they disappeared all of the sudden?
 If so, you've come to the right place as I'll tell you all the possible reasons and solutions for this issue.

-Why Files Can Disappear from a USB Flash Drive
+Why Do Files Disappear from a USB Flash Drive?

 There are numerous reasons why your files can disappear from your flash drive.
 This issue is not uncommon, and it may happen because of:

-• 😰 Accidental deletion: This is something that can happen to anyone, and there’s a good chance that it has happened to you at least once in the past.
+- 😰 Accidental deletion: This is something that can happen to anyone, and there’s a good chance that it has happened to you at least once in the past.
 The good news is that if you act quickly, the consequences of your mistake can be greatly reduced.
+Files stored on your flash drive are rarely backed up automatically, unless you set up your device’s backup feature accordingly.
+However, data recovery programs can still help you recover accidentally deleted files.

 Methods to Recover Missing Files From a USB Flash Drive